 Where and when can I be seen?

-I hold a regular clinic at the Yorkshire Clinic (Monday 0900-1300) and individual appointments can be arranged outside of this time.
+I hold a regular clinic at the Yorkshire Clinic (Monday & Wednesday: 0900-1300).
 Individual appointments can also be made in the private ward (Ward 19).

 At Airedale General Hospital.
 An appointment can usually be made within a week of request.
 Please contact us if you require more information or to make an appointment.